 -

 - How are AI, digital platforms, and precision technologies transforming on-farm decision making?
-What are the real-world outcomes are growers and processors seeing from AI and digital tools in areas like planting, crop monitoring and input management?
+What real-world outcomes are growers and processors seeing from AI and digital tools in areas like planting, crop monitoring and input management?

 - How can generative AI and large language models improve agronomic decision-making and knowledge delivery at scale?